About the Books

 Fun Fact: The working title for this book was The Risen Sun, but it was changed because it was the same as the title for the trilogy it belongs to.

 The Shadow’s Heir is currently available in bookshops in Australia, New Zealand, America and Canada but you can also buy it online from Dymocks, or as an e-book from Kobo or Amazon.
-The American edition is also available on Amazon.
+The American edition is also available on Amazon and Barnes and Noble.

 The Griffin’s War is the third and final instalment of the Fallen Moon trilogy.